W-types in Homotopy Type Theory: Other model categories

-Typical examples are the simplex category $\Delta$ where $d([n]) = n$, while $\mathbb{R}^-$ consists of the surjections and $\mathbb{R}^+$ consists of the injections, or the category $\NN$ itself viewed as a poset (with $\NN = \NN^+$); the opposite categories $\Delta\op$ and $\NN\op$ are also Reedy categories, with $\mathbb{R}^+$ and $\mathbb{R}^-$ simply interchanged.
-In these examples and many others, the limits and colimits involved in the matching and latching objects are (essentially) finite.
-Let us say that a Reedy category $\mathbb{R}$ is \emph{locally finite} if each comma category $r/ \mathbb{R}^-$ contains a finite cofinal subcategory, so that the matching objects are defined by finite limits.
-Then clearly, if $\mathbb{R}$ is locally finite and $\ct{E}$ is a model category satisfying condition (2$'$), then so does $\ct{E}^\mathbb{R}$.
 Condition (1) seems to be less well-behaved with respect to arbitrary Reedy model structures.
 However, in many important examples the Reedy cofibrations in $\ct{E}^\mathbb{R}$ turn out to be the pointwise cofibrations.
-This is trivially the case if the category is ``inverse'': that is, if $\mathbb{R} = \mathbb{R}^-$ (and $\mathbb{R}^+$ contains identities only) as in $\NN\op$ (see \cite{shulman13a}).
-We will discuss this phenomenon in more detail in \refrema{reedycofibr} below.
-For now, let us state the following: \begin{prop}{Reedycool} Let \ct{E} be a model category satisfying conditions (1a, b) and (2$'$).
+This is trivially the case if the category is ``inverse'', that is, if $\mathbb{R} = \mathbb{R}^-$ (and $\mathbb{R}^+$ contains identities only) as in $\NN\op$, but it also holds for ``elegant'' Reedy categories (see \cite{bergnerrezk12}) such as $\mathbb{R} = \Delta\op$.
+For now, let us state the following: \begin{prop}{Reedycool} Let \ct{E} be a model category satisfying conditions (1a, b) and (2).
 If $\mathbb{R}$ is a locally finite Reedy category for which the cofibrations in $\ct{E}^\mathbb{R}$ are pointwise (for example, if $\mathbb{R} = \Delta\op$ or $\mathbb{R} = \mathbb{N}\op$), then $\ct{E}^\mathbb{R}$ again satisfies these conditions. \end{prop} \end{exam} \begin{exam}{genreedy} (Generalised Reedy categories) Although extremely useful in homotopy theory, the notion of Reedy category has various defects: it is not invariant under equivalence of categories, and excludes categories with non-trivial automorphisms.
 There is, however, a notion of ``generalised Reedy category'' which allows for the same construction of a model structure on $\ct{E}^\mathbb{R}$ from one on \ct{E}, and is more flexible.
-In particular, it includes important examples like the category $\cat{Fin}$ of finite sets, the category $\cat{Fin}_*$ of finite pointed sets (or equivalently, finite sets and partial maps) and its opposite $\Gamma$, and the category $\Omega$ of trees.
+In particular, it includes important examples like the category $\cat{Fin}$ of finite sets, the category $\cat{Fin}_*$ of finite pointed sets (or equivalently, finite sets and partial maps) and the category $\Omega$ of trees.
 We refer to \cite{bergermoerdijk11} for details.
-Property (1b) is again inherited by $\ct{E}^\mathbb{R}$ from $\ct{E}$, while property (2$'$) will be inherited whenever $\mathbb{R}$ is locally finite.
-The following remark shows that if \ct{E} satisfies property (1a), then in several important examples $\ct{E}^\mathbb{R}$ will satisfy property (1). \end{exam}